hdoro/gororobas/README.md

     - tried renaming to just `order`, also didn't work
 - Learn from Michael: https://github.com/mikearnaldi/next-effect/blob/main/app/page.tsx
 - [ ] NoteForm: Allow modifying `published_at`
+- [ ] Edit note - for now, it's a Twitter like thing where you can only send/delete, no edit 😝